-- 5.1 There is no legal obligation to obtain DBS checks for elected members the status quo could be maintained. - 5.2 Basic checks could be completed for all elected members.
-However, Standard and Enhanced DBS checks can only be undertaken if the specific role, or the specific activities carried out within the role, are included in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975 (access to standard DBS certificates), and are also covered by the Police Act 1997 or Police Act 1997 (Criminal Records) regulations (access to enhanced DBS certificates). - 5.3 Enhanced checks could be completed only for those specific posts which meet the eligibility criteria.
+- 5.1 There is no legal obligation to obtain DBS checks for elected members the status quo could be maintained. - 5.2 Standard and Enhanced DBS checks can only be undertaken if the specific role, or the specific activities carried out within the role, are included in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975 (access to standard DBS certificates), and are also covered by the Police Act 1997 or Police Act 1997 (Criminal Records) regulations (access to enhanced DBS certificates). - 5.3 Enhanced checks could be completed only for those specific posts which meet the eligibility criteria.
 It is likely that very few of any of the selected posts will meet the eligibility criteria.

-6 Benchmarking
+6 Implications